FOR IMMEDIATE RELEASE

 Legend Communications operates 24 small-market radio stations in Wyoming.
-Larry Patrick is also a founder and investor in NRJ TV, which operates 11 major-market low-power television stations.
+Larry Patrick is also a founder and investor in NRJ TV, which operates a number of full-power, Class A and low-power television stations.
 Patrick, along with his wife Susan Patrick, also owns Patrick Communications, one of the leading media brokerage firms in the broadcast business.

 Patrick began his career in broadcasting in the NAB Research Department, where he was promoted to senior vice president.
 He is a former chief operating officer of Gilmore Broadcasting, chairman of ION Media and has served as the licensee or manager of over 100 radio stations and 70 television stations.

 Patrick has also served as Chairman of NABPAC, Chairman of the NAB Leadership Foundation and President of the National Association of Media Brokers.
 He currently is a Director and Treasurer of the Library of American Broadcasting Foundation, a Director of IRTS and a Director of the Broadcast Education Association.
 In November, he will be inducted as a Giant of Broadcasting by the LABF.